mnl359/proyecto4/README.md

 helm init --service-account tiller
 ~~~~

-Then deploy de image as a deployment.
+Then set up the image as a deployment.

 `kubectl apply -f geolocation app.yaml`